digits-dev/timfs/README.md

     - add new ingredients to **New Ingredients** Module
     - create batching ingredients in **Batching Ingredients** Module
     - edit the rnd menu if they wish to
+    - can add unpublished rnd menu items to archived items
     - submit the rnd menu to next step (**publish**)

   - #### 💹 Marketing